coala/coala/docs/Users/Tutorials/Writing_Bears.rst

 -  Dict of strings (``dict``, values will be split by comma and colon)

-If you need another type, you can write the conversion function yourself and use this function as the annotation.
+If you need another type, you can write the conversion function yourself and use this function as the annotation (if you cannot convert value, be sure to throw ``TypeError`` or ``ValueError``).
 We've provided a few advanced conversions for you:

 -  ``coalib.settings.Setting.path``, converts to an absolute file path relative to the file/command where the setting was set